vinkaga/learn-node/slides/slides.md

 - `require('foo')` imports what `foo` exports

-- Module name vs path: name is looked up in `node_modules` folder ]
+- Module name vs path: name is looked up in `node_modules` folder

+- Modules are cached - repeated `require` *does not* repeatedly execute module code ]

 ---